-The COBRE grant supports 5 junior faculty at any one given time with their ‘Project’ of doing research and helping them write and submit an R01 grant to the National Institutes of Health (NIH).
+The COBRE grant currently supports 3 junior faculty with their ‘Project’ of doing research and helping them write and submit an R01 grant to the National Institutes of Health (NIH).

 The current junior faculty are: